Cherreads

 "She's my best friend!"

-"That's why you'll get answers, because she trusts you.
+"That's why you'll get me answers.
 Use it."

 The vision fades.
 I stumble back into the present.
-Camila's face goes pale.
+Camila's face is pale, stripped of colour.

 "You didn't tell me," I whisper.
 My chest burns.
 "Were you going to give him what he wants?"